tanvir-git/odoo-documentation/content/applications/finance/expenses.rst

 Expenses
 ========

-**Odoo Expenses** streamlines the management of expenses.
+**CoquiAPPs Expenses** streamlines the management of expenses.
 Employees can submit their expenses;
 managers can approve them; accountants can record them and process the payments.

 .. seealso::
-   - `Odoo Expenses: product page <https://coqui.cloud/app/expenses>`_
+   - `CoquiAPPs Expenses: product page <https://coqui.cloud/app/expenses>`_

 How to set expense types
 ========================

-The first step to track expenses is to configure the expense types (managed as products in Odoo) that your company allows, from the *Configuration* menu.
+The first step to track expenses is to configure the expense types (managed as products in CoquiAPPs) that your company allows, from the *Configuration* menu.
 When a specific expense is reimbursed at a fixed price, set a cost on the product.
 Otherwise keep the cost at 0.0 and employees will report the real cost per expense.